adambudziak/grpez/README.md

 ### Classic Servicer classes are also supported

-If you have a servicer class that you want to include in grpez (for the migration period only, right?) then you can do it exactly the same way like you'd do it with classic server:
+If you have a servicer class that you want to include in grpez (for the migration period only, right?) then you can do it exactly the same way like you'd do it with a normal grpc server:

 ```python
 app = grpez.Grpez(...)
 add_YourServicer_to_server(servicer, app)
 ```

+That way you gain ASGI support, and you can start the slow migration towards native-grpez.